chrisgaulke/ht_metagenomes/README.md

 # ht_metagenomes
-Analysis of the performance of different metagenomic library prep protocols when applied to variable community types and input concentrations.
+The purpose of this project is to analyze the performance of different metagenomic library preparation protocols when they applied to variable community types and input concentrations.

----
 ---

 ## Structure